apache/sling-org-apache-sling-feature-cpconverter/README.md

 ### Package Types

-`content-package`s have one of the 4 types defined at [Package Types](http://jackrabbit.apache.org/filevault/packagetypes.html).
+`content-package`s have one of [four package types](http://jackrabbit.apache.org/filevault/packagetypes.html).
 By default type `content` is never referenced inside the feature model (to work with Oak Composite Node Stores), while `application` and `mixed` type's are referenced in the generated feature models. `container` packages are dissolved and all sub packages are flattened (i.e. extracted as individual packages).

 ## Mapping and the Output